+ARC staff would like to discuss with Fulton County and the developer the above issue of impervious cover area.
 ARC recently adopted a policy regarding impervious surface limits in small water supply watersheds.
 The policy resolution is attached at the end of this report.
-ARC staff has reviewed this policy, and evaluated the proposed development and Fulton County's implementation of protection measures of the watershed.
+ARC's review will use this policy to evaluate the proposed development and Fulton County's implementation of protection measures of the watershed.